RadioAstronomySoftwareGroup/pyuvdata/README.md

 Navigate into the pyuvdata directory and run `pip install .` (note that `python setup.py install` does not work).
 Note that this will attempt to automatically install any missing dependencies.
-If you use anaconda or another package manager you might prefer to first install the dependencies as described in [Dependencies](#dependencies).
+If you use conda or another package manager you might prefer to first install the dependencies as described in [Dependencies](#dependencies).

 To install without dependencies, run `pip install --no-deps .`